jhsoftware/SimpleFailover-Docs/docs/gui_ssprop_pollingmethod.md

 With this polling method, an ICMP Echo Request (ping) is sent to the server IP address.
 If the server responds with a matching ICMP Echo Reply, then the server is considered functional.
 If a negative response (for example "destination unreachable") is received from a router somewhere in between Simple Failover and the server, or if no response is received, then the server is considered non-functional.

-The advantage of this polling method is that it is very simple and light weight (no TCP connection overhead), it uses very little bandwidth (ping packets are very small), and it can be used for any type of Internet service.
+The advantage of this polling method is that it is very simple and lightweight (no TCP connection overhead), it uses very little bandwidth (ping packets are very small), and it can be used for any type of Internet service.

 The disadvantage is that it can only detect if a server computer is running and is connected to the network.
 Unlike the other polling methods, ping cannot determine if a specific service on the server computer is running and functioning correctly.